 If you’re kids are anything like mine, they seem happiest on vacation when they’re at the beach.
 They love searching for new sea creatures and marine life.
 And lets be honest….I’m happiest at the beach as well.
 My family and I have visited every beach in Rhode Island and I’ve compiled a list of our favorite beaches for all of you.

 There’s nothing like the sand in your toes and the salty water in your hair.
 You know that saying “beach hair … don’t care”… that saying is perfect for me and my kids.
 Time flies when were at the beach and I feel like I have the supplies needed down to a science.
+If you’re looking to get away from the beach, check out my Things to Do In Newport, RI.

-My Top 5 Rhode Island Beaches
+Top 5 Rhode Island Beaches

 - Narragansett Beach– This is my MOST favorite beach to visit in RI.
 Beautiful sand and rolling waves makes this place the best for sand castles and boogie boarding.
 Parking can be a little pricey so be prepared to pay around $20 a day.
 One trick we have is going after 4pm, then you don’t have to pay for parking.
 We usually bring a picnic dinner and watch the sunset on the beach.
 The beach also has a beachside grill that is open during the day.